Estimated reading time: 7 minutes

 This information will help you identify and reward your best performers by allocating a higher percentage of the raise dollars to them and a smaller percentage to the lower-performing employees.

-OK, let’s assume we have done our performance appraisals, and we have the scores, but how do you tie those scores to raises?
+OK, let’s assume we have done our performance appraisals and have the scores, but how do you tie those scores to raises?

 Let’s go through an example.
 Let’s say (for the sake of easy math) that you have: